marcojakob/code.makery.ch/collections/java/javafx-2-tutorial-part5.md

 title: "JavaFX 2 Tutorial - Part 5: Storing Data as XML"
 date: 2012-11-27 22:00
 updated: 2013-02-08 00:00
+description: "Save data as XML with XStream.
+Learn how to use the JavaFX FileChooser and the JavaFX Menu."
 published: true
 prettify: true
 comments: